 As a parent, it can be difficult to watch your child go through the divorce process, especially if they have children of their own.
 Since the outcome of the child custody case can have a great impact on how often you get to see your grandchild, it is never too soon to start thinking about your grandparents’ rights in terms of visitation.

 The Law Office of Jeffrey W. Hannah is here to help you in your efforts in being awarded visitation rights.
-We are happy to provide you with a consultation in which we can discuss your situation in detail to help you find the best possible resolution.
+Attorney Jeffrey W. Hannah is happy to provide you with a consultation in which you can discuss your situation in detail to help you find the best possible resolution.
 Contact us today to get started and in the meantime, check out the California Courts’ nine requirements when grandparents request visitation.

 Nine Requirements for Requesting Visitation Rights

 1. Determine If There Is an Open Case